 EXAMPLE: Below is an animation for agricultural commodity loss from 1989 – 21015 for Wheat claims due to drought.
 Our Agricultural Dashboards provides more information related to the subject of agricultural commodity loss and commodity outputs in the future.

 Example WHEAT Commodity Loss Animation, 1989 2015

-This work is developed as part of the Pacific Northwest Climate Impacts Research Consortium (CIRC), a climate-science-to-climate-action team funded by the National Oceanic and Atmospheric Administration (NOAA).
+This work is developed as part of the Pacific Northwest Climate Impacts Research Consortium (CIRC), a climate-science-to-climate-action team funded by the National Oceanic and Atmospheric Administration (NOAA), and the National Integrated Drought Information System (NIDIS).
 A mix of scientists from disciplines as varied as atmospheric and social science, CIRC is a proud member of NOAA’s Regional Integrated Sciences and Assessments (RISA) program, a national leader in climate science and adaptation.